-2. Immigrant Ethnographic Observation
+3. Ethnographic Observation\

-You will be asked to go out into the community and conduct and ethnographic observation related to the immigration experience.
+You will be asked to go out into the community and conduct an ethnographic observation.
+It would be ideal if the observation were tied to your class project, but not a requirement.
 Choose a setting that is relevant and spend an hour or so observing.
 Depending on the situation, take notes during or immediately after the observation.
-Write a short (3-4 double-spaced pages) description of your observations and inferences.

-The interviews and the ethnographic observations will be discussed/coded in class.
+Write a short (2-3 double-spaced pages) description of your observations and inferences. \ The interviews and the ethnographic observations will be discussed/coded in class.

-3. Course Project
+4. Course Project

 Over the course of the semester you will conduct a short qualitative study on a topic of your choosing (see below).
+The project will be presented in class at the end of the semester.